 Leaving the city of Durban behind us we make our way south along the dolphin coast of Kwa-Zulu Natal.
 About 2 hours north of Durban is the launch site for both Aliwal Shoal and Protea Banks, home to some of the best Apex Predator shark diving.
 We arrive at the Dive House and settle in for our stay.
 This afternoon we will check all dive equipment, ensure the correct gear is allocated and have a dive briefing for the following days.

 Protea Banks Diving

 Over the next three days we will have 5 dives on the Protea Banks Reef where we hope to see some of the worlds largest marine predators.
-During these three days you will also be offered a Baited Shark Dive.
-Diving both North and South Pinnacles we will have the chance to collect Sand Tiger Shark teeth and explore caves, swim-troughs and tunnels.
+During these three days you will also be offered a baited shark dive.
+Diving both North and South Pinnacles we will have the chance to collect Sand Tiger Shark teeth and explore caves, swim-throughs and tunnels.
 An optional Tiger and Bull Shark baited dive at Protea Banks will be offered during our stay.
 This dive takes place in open water, hanging in the blue whilst possible Tiger, Bull, Hammerhead and Oceanic Black-Tip sharks come in to investigate the scent trail around us.
 A full safety briefing and training session is included and this is a breathtaking experience.